No wave: Legacy

 In a foreword to the book No Wave, Weasel Walter wrote of the movement's ongoing influence:

 I began to express myself musically in a way that felt true to myself, constantly pushing the limits of idiom or genre and always screaming "Fuck You!" loudly in the process.
 It's how I felt then and I still feel it now.
 The ideals behind the (anti-) movement known as No Wave were found in many other archetypes before and just as many afterwards, but for a few years around the late 1970s, the concentration of those ideals reached a cohesive, white-hot focus.

 In 2004, Scott Crary made the documentary Kill Your Idols, including such no wave bands as Suicide, Teenage Jesus and the Jerks, DNA and Glenn Branca as well as bands influenced by no wave, including Sonic Youth, Swans, Foetus and others.

-In 2007–2008, three books on the scene were published: Soul Jazz's New York Noise, Marc Masters' No Wave, and Thurston Moore and Byron Coley's No Wave: Post-Punk.
+In 2007–2008, three books on the scene were published: Stuart Baker's (editor) Soul Jazz Records New York Noise (with photographs by Paula Court), Marc Masters' Black Dog Publishing No Wave (with a foreword by Weasel Walter), and Thurston Moore and Byron Coley's Harry N. Abrams No Wave: Post-Punk.
 Underground.
 New York.
-1976–1980.
+1976–1980 (for which Lydia Lunch wrote the Introduction).

 Coleen Fitzgibbon and Alan W. Moore created a short film in 1978 (finished in 2009) of a New York City no wave concert to benefit Colab titled X Magazine Benefit, documenting performances by DNA, James Chance and the Contortions, and Boris Policeband.
 Shot in black and white and edited on video, the film captured the gritty look and sound of the music scene during that era.
 In 2013, it was exhibited at Salon 94, an art gallery in New York City.

+In 2023, the No Wave movement received institutional recognition at the Centre Pompidou with a Nicolas Ballet curated exhibition entitled Who You Staring At: Culture visuelle de la scène no wave des années 1970 et 1980 (Visual culture of the no wave scene in the 1970s and 1980s).
+Musical performances and three recorded conversations with No Wave artists were included as part of the exhibition.

+Regional scenes

+Kansai no wave

+Kansai no wave was a regionalized extension of New York city no wave, and consisted of early Japanese punk and noise music artists centered around Osaka, Kobe, Kyoto and other parts of the Kansai region in the late 1970s and early 1980s.
+Artists included Aunt Sally, Inu, Ultra Bide members Hide and Jojo Hiroshige, and SS.
+The movement later influenced the development of the Japanoise scene.

+Chicago no wave

+Chicago no wave was a regionalized extension of New York city no wave, based in Chicago during the 1990s and 2000s, spearheaded by groups such as U.S. Maple, the Flying Luttenbachers, Scissor Girls and Brise-Glace.